Table of Contents

 Therefore, you first need to recognize your audience and understand what their biggest needs and wants are.
 By knowing this, then you can search for keywords that are related to a determined theme.

-2) Continuous Optimization
+b.
+Continuous Optimization

 The truth is that you have to constantly optimize them to see if there is any update regarding the ads’ performance.

 Due to their regular updates, it can happen that you drop in page rank when new ranking factors are introduced.

 Furthermore, it is crucial to stay up-to-date with your industry and the latest changes that top players implement.

-3) Measurement of Success
+c.
+Measurement of Success